AnshDeotale04/Cross-Domain-Data-Exchange/README.md

 ## 🔒 Design Principles

 **1. Data Sovereignty First**
 Only the owning cluster can write entity data.
-The registry is read-only for external clusters.
+The registry is read-only for external clusters..

 **2. No Replication**
 Cross-cluster queries fetch data on-demand.
 Requesting cluster never stores foreign entities permanently.